 The second thing that you may be unfamiliar with has to do with the fact that many bathrooms- the majority of places near the sea or with septic systems– strongly encourage you not to flush ANY paper products down.
-You will know that you are in such a bathroom by two telltale indicators.
-First, there is often a sign that says something like “tuvalet kağıdı koymayın lütfen”.
+If you were to consistently flush paper products down the loo, you’d likely have to hire a professional that offers septic tank services as your system would likely block.
+If you’re not sure you’re in a bathroom that can’t have paper products flushed, you will know that you are in such a bathroom by two telltale indicators.
+First, there is often a sign that says something like “tuvalet ka??d? koymay?n lütfen”.
 Second, there is invariably a small metal waste can- usually with a little foot-pedal that operates a very tightly-fitting cover.
 When you see these indicators, just be prepared, because they actually do mean not to flush ANY paper products and the obvious question that you should be asking at this point is: “what do I do with my toilet paper, then?”
 The answer is this: collapse your soiled paper up into a ball, roll it with another strip of sheets to make it nice and compact, and place the whole production into the waste can.
 That is it…. its that simple.
 I know what you are thinking: a waste can full of urine and defecation: yuk!
-But here you have to rely on my rule of ancient cultures, which is that they may have done things differently, but there is always a whole lot of workable logic in all the old ways.
+Here you have to rely on my rule of ancient cultures, which is that they may have done things differently, but there is always a whole lot of workable logic in all the old ways.
 In this case, the metal waste can with the tight lid has little or no odor and invariably has a plastic bag in it to make for quick and convenient emptying.
 The garbage goes out often and this goes with it.
 Believe me, it all just works.

 So, that’s it.
 The point I have been trying to make is that there is nothing awkward or unpleasant or even put-offish in all of this.
 By the way, I believe I have made this point without ever once succumbing to this topic’s huge tendency to evoke nervous jokes.
 For example, I avoided referring to the act of strolling along seaside town piers as “passing the water”.
 I could have done that, but I didn’t.
 I also did not use the term “relieving” when explaining how understanding a culture can reduce travel stress.
 I could even have described the waste can’s little foot-pedal as “wee”, but I didn’t.
 And, above all, I veered away from this blog entry’s original title, which was “Peeing in Pamukkale”.
 OK, I got that out of my system.
 I hope you find the information useful.